 He looked around for LaRhonda, the only person around who knew him by name, and spotted her at the checkout counter.
 Her long red nails clicked against the register screen, and she tucked a strand of thick black hair back into the bun under her hairnet.
-She smiled when she spotted Ziggy and he nodded before moving to his regular booth at the back of the store.
+She smiled when she spotted Ziggy, and he nodded before moving to his regular booth at the back of the store.
 There was no need to wait in line.
 LaRhonda knew what he liked.

 Ziggy nestled against the cracked red vinyl bench of the booth, breathing in deep until his bulging stomach grazed the underside of the table.
 A server brought him a cup of coffee and he doused it with sugar and cream, feeling himself relax in the warm fragrant air.
-Ziggy hadn’t been with a woman in years; the bakery was his mistress, and nothing was better than resting his head in Sweet Sally’s soft bosom.
+Ziggy hadn’t had a lover in years; the bakery was his mistress, and nothing was better than resting his head in Sweet Sally’s soft bosom.
 He reached into his pocket to touch the Gluto-Block again.
 If Sweet Sally was his mistress, Gluto-Block was the key to her heart.

 Just then, a man slid into the booth, squeaking down the vinyl until he was directly across from Ziggy.
 He was on the small side, with thick glasses, crooked front teeth, and a too-large t-shirt that said, “Support bacteria - they’re the only culture some people have.”
 His hair was somewhere between blond and brown and cut in uneven chunks against his head.
-He was wearing a massive pair of blue noise-cancelling headphones, which was the only reason Ziggy didn’t immediately bolt.
+He was wearing a massive pair of blue noise-cancelling headphones, which was the only reason Ziggy didn’t bolt.
 Debt collectors were burly guys with sharpened reflexes and tattoos.
 This man looked like he got lost on his way home from an online gaming tournament.
 He couldn’t fart on a ladybug, let alone take down a man Ziggy’s size.

 “I knew it!
 I knew you’d be here,” the man said way too loudly, and half the customers glanced their way.

 Ziggy cringed.
 “I think you must have mistaken me for someone else,” he responded as politely as he could.
-It was clear the man was socially backward, and LaRhonda wouldn’t like it if he were rude to one of her customers.
+It was clear the man was socially backward, at best, and LaRhonda wouldn’t like it if he were rude to one of her customers.

 “What did you say?” the man shouted, leaning across the table.
 He’d obviously forgotten he was wearing the headphones.

-Ziggy froze.
-He had gotten fatter over the years.
-Fatter and balder.
-It’s just a coincidence, he thought, but his adrenaline surged as he peered more closely at the man.
+His adrenaline surged as he peered more closely at the man.
 “Who are you?” he asked, clearing his throat against the strain.

 “I’m Floyd McNut,” the man was almost shouting now.
 “Penny didn’t believe me when I told her I could find you, but she was wrong.
 Once I discovered you were somewhere in DipShip, all I had to do was go to all the bakeries.
-Your Corporate Marshal profile said you like donuts, although I noticed no one has updated it for almost twelve years.
+Your corporate marshal profile said you like donuts, although I noticed no one has updated it for almost twelve years.
 Four thousand, two hundred and ninety-seven days to be exact.”